 });

 But there aren't just polyfills for the DOM.
 JavaScript itself is also continuously developing, especially in recent years.
-Many features of modern JavaScript simplify development so much that it's difficult to work without them.
-Therefore, almost no modern project can do without the core-js library.
-This library covers almost all the features of modern JavaScript.
+Many features of modern JavaScript simplify development, so it's hard to work without them.
+Therefore, almost no project can do without the core-js library.
+This library covers nearly all the features of modern JavaScript.

-It's installed as a project dependency and is connected once at the topmost level of the application and does all the work itself, without needing to build the application using webpack.
+It installs as a project dependency, connected once at the topmost level of the application.
+So, it does all the work without needing to build the application using webpack:

 import 'core-js/stable';